 Engage Your Team

 As leader, your job is to guide your employees in their overall mission, then step back and let them mature as a solid entity as they take on new and expansive roles and responsibilities.
 Giving each person his own responsibility and vision empowers individuals, which benefits the team as a whole.
 Your employees crave the feeling of being valued and challenged, and they are eager to be trusted with the freedom to explore and learn while on the job.
-A few things you can do:
+A few things you can do when creating highly effective teams:

 - Detect and encourage the most positive capabilities in each person.